Manhattan Rebellion: Events

 The struggle led to the deaths of 17 military personnel, eight police officers, and 103 civilians.
 More than 500 people were wounded.
 Property damage amounted to 15 million baht and the loss of the navy's most powerful warship.
-According to New York Times, there were 68 deaths.
+According to The New York Times, there were 68 deaths.

 In the aftermath, the navy's leadership was immediately fired, including Admiral Sindhu, its top commander.
 Seventy other officers were relieved of duty.
 More than 1,300 sailors suspected of joining or aiding the rebellion were arrested.
 All naval combat aircraft were handed over to the air force.
 Heavy naval weapons were confiscated.
 Naval bases in Bangkok were relocated to outer provinces such as Chonburi and Samut Prakan.
-The Thai Marines was downsized and placed under army command.
+The Royal Thai Marine Corps was downsized and placed under army command.
 The naval submarine fleet was decommissioned.

 The wreck of Sri Ayudhya was later salvaged for scrap, as it had become a navigational hazard.
-The ship was officially struck from the naval register on 8 October 1959 in Ministerial Order 350/21315.
+The ship was officially struck from the naval register on 8 October 1959, by Ministerial Order 350/21315.